SiEPIC/SiEPIC-Tools/README.md

  - On the GitHub web page, Fork a copy of the project into your own account.
  - Clone to your Desktop
  - Make edits/contributions.
 You can use the KLayout IDE to write Python (or Ruby) scripts; <a href = http://www.klayout.de/doc/about/macro_editor.html>KLayout Python IDE for writing/debugging PCells/scripts/macros</a>.
- - "Commit to master" (your own master)
+ - "Commit to main" (your own main)
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify me of your contribution, which I can merge into the main project

 You can use <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize  files.
 [Then create symbolic links to your .klayout folder to point to the local copy of this repository](https://www.youtube.com/watch?v=Y5a9kZVgZns).
 This is useful to automatically update the local KLayout installation (e.g., multiple computers), as changes are made in GitHub by others.